Bachelor of Arts/Master of Teaching (Secondary)

 • Students must complete at least 6 credit points at level 3

-• Students must complete the compulsory 0-credit-point unit DAI001 Academic Integrity Module in order to graduate from their course.
+• Students must complete the compulsory 0-credit-point unit DAI001 Academic Integrity and Respect at Deakin in order to graduate from their course.

 Following successful completion of the first 3 undergraduate levels of the course, students with a Weighted Average Mark (WAM) above 60 and meet the entry requirements for the Master of Teaching (Secondary) will progress to the postgraduate level of the course.
 Students cannot progress to the postgraduate level of study without completing all 24 credit points at undergraduate level.
 An alternative exit from D303 with an A310 Bachelor of Arts award is available to students with a WAM of less than 60.